robstoll/atrium/README.md

 </code-own-compose-4>

-We once again use `feature` with an [assertion group block](#define-single-assertions-or-assertion-groups) for the same reaon as above.
+We once again use `feature` with an [assertion group block](#define-single-assertions-or-assertion-groups) for the same reason as above.
-We might be tempted to add an additional size check -- because a Person with 0 children does not have adult children -- but we do not have to, as `all` already checks that there is at least one element.
+We might be tempted to add a size check -- because a Person with 0 children does not have adult children -- but we do not have to, as `all` already checks that there is at least one element.

 <ex-own-compose-4>